-I could’ve told them that I was glad it was over, that the ravaged body in the casket didn’t match the pretty face in the frame.
-That the last year of Mom’s life had been a wasteland of waiting rooms and insurance battles.
+I could’ve told them I was glad it was over, that the ravaged body in the casket didn’t match the pretty face in the frame.
+How the last year of Mom’s life had been a wasteland of waiting rooms and insurance battles.
 That we’d done our crying, in private, together over scan results and treatment plans.
 At least now there was no more hope.

 Hope had done us no favors.
-Hanging around, lurking in the corner of my thoughts, whispering how maybe this time the cancer was really gone and after some reconstruction, Mom would be as good as new.
+Hanging around, lurking in the corner of my thoughts, whispering how this time the cancer was really gone and after some reconstruction, Mom would be as good as new.
 We’d have a story to tell and celebrate her life as a survivor.
 A big party at the awareness garden, with real flowers and no plastic wreaths.
 We’d eat cake and make jolly.
-They’d be looking at Mom, not me, and there would be no goddamn hurricane gusts, only a gentle breeze that would sweep back her hair—it would grow back—and carry the clink of our glass flutes as we said a toast, because damn it all she was alive.
+They’d be looking at Mom, not me, and there would be no hurricane gusts, only a gentle breeze that would sweep back her hair—it would grow back—and carry the clink of our glass flutes as we said a toast, because damn it all she was alive.

 That kind of hope is exhausting.